-The Company has engaged several research institutions and companies to identify new delivery strategies and applications of the gene-editing technology.
-The Company is also a party to a number of research license agreements which require significant upfront payments and may require future royalty payments and potential milestone payments from time to time.
+The Company has engaged several research institutions and companies to identify new delivery strategies and applications of the Company's gene-editing technology.
+The Company is also a party to a number of license agreements which require significant upfront payments and may be required to make future royalty payments and potential milestone payments from time to time.
 In addition, the Company is also a party to intellectual property agreements, which require maintenance and milestone payments from time to time.
 Further, the Company is a party to a number of manufacturing agreements that require upfront payments for the future performance of services.

-In association with these agreements, on a product by product basis, the counterparties are eligible to receive up to low eight-digit potential payments upon specified research, development and regulatory milestones.
-In addition, on a product by product basis, the counterparties are eligible to receive potential commercial milestone payments based on specified annual sales thresholds.
+In association with these agreements, on a product-by-product basis, the counterparties are eligible to receive up to low eight-digit potential payments upon specified research, development and regulatory milestones.
+In addition, on a product-by-product basis, the counterparties are eligible to receive potential commercial milestone payments based on specified annual sales thresholds.
 The potential payments are low-single digit percentages of the specified annual sales thresholds.
 The counterparties are also eligible to receive low single-digit royalties on future net sales.

-Under certain circumstances and if certain contingent future events occur, Vertex is eligible to receive up to \$395.0 million in potential specified research, development, regulatory and commercial milestones and tiered single-digit royalties on future net sales.
+Under certain circumstances and if certain contingent future events occur, Vertex is eligible to receive up to \$395.0 million in potential specified research, development, regulatory and commercial milestones and tiered single-digit percentage royalties on future net sales related to a specified target under an amendment to the 2015 Collaboration Agreement defined in Note 9 below.
+In addition, Vertex has the option to conduct research at their own cost in certain defined areas that, if beneficial to the CTX001 program and ultimately achieves regulatory approval, then the Company could owe Vertex certain milestone payments aggregating to high eight digits, subject to certain limitations on the profitability of the CTX001 program.
 Refer to Note 9 for further discussion on the Company's arrangements with Vertex.